-Figure 11.
+Figure 12.
 Unscaled HPPC Cell Power Capability vs. Energy Removed.

 All calculated cell-level pulse power capability and energy removed values are then scaled by the given Battery Size Factor (BSF).
-The regen power results can be plotted on the same y-axis as the discharge power because the ratio of required regen to discharge power targets are 1:1, e.g., 11-kW regen and 11-kW discharge.
-Figure 12 illustrates the result of this scaling when applied to Figure 11with an assumed BSF of 169 (to ensure at least a 30% power margin at beginning of life, see Section 4.4.10)22.
+To simplify the targets comparison, the regen power results should also be plotted on a secondary y-axis that is scaled by the ratio of required regen to discharge power targets, e.g., 2.2-kW regen and 6-kW discharge.
+Figure 13 illustrates the result of this scaling when applied to Figure 12 with an assumed BSF of 5 (to ensure at least a 30% power margin at beginning of life, see Section 4.4.11)27, where the 2.2-kW regen target on the secondary y-axis is aligned with the 6-kW discharge target.

-^{22.} Note that the Battery Size Factor should be an integer value, however, it can be a non-integer for early-stage development of a device chemistry and with approval from the technical program manager.
+^{27.} Note that the Battery Size Factor should be an integer value, however, it can be a non-integer for early-stage development of a device chemistry).

-Figure 12.
+Figure 13.
 HPPC Power vs. HPPC-Current Discharge Energy Scaled by the Battery Size Factor.